Aditya260194/spring-security-jwt/README.md

 6. Since this is called before Spring-security's default filter, so authentication method is not set yet, we want authentication to now check for token not for user and password since this step we are only getting token.
 7. We validate the token and build the Authentication by fetching userdetails based on token and user and then storing userdetails in UsernamePasswordAuthenticationToken and ultimately in SecurityContextHolder.getContext().setAuthentication.

-8. Now request is validate using token so we will get our output.
+8. Now request is validate using token, so we will get our output.
 If we dont probide token then it will authentication error.

 Note: In SecurityConfig, we have defined the session to be stateless meaning, it wont store session without authorizing user, so for every request we have to pass jwttoken, as previous token is not stored in sessiom.